Pau d’arco is native to South America, where it has been used to treat a wide range of conditions.

 There are reports of medicinal uses of pau d’arco tea dating back to 1873.

 Pau d’arco, also called tabebuia avellanedae, is a tree from the Bignoniaceae family with extremely hard wood; its name is the Portuguese word for “bow stick,” which is an appropriate term because the tree was actually used by native South American Indians for making hunting bows.

 The bark and wood of the tree are used externally and internally to treat:

 - boils and ulcers,

-One of the easiest ways to use pau d’arco is by consuming a tea made from the inner bark of pau d’arco or applying the tea water to the skin
+One of the easiest ways to use pau d’arco is by consuming a DECOCTION made from the inner bark of pau d’arco or applying this tea water to the skin

 - its ability to increase immunity,